CumulusNetworks/docs/content/guides/campus-architecture-guide.md

 There are two main variations of a large scale EVPN VXLAN campus when there is a dedicated layer 3 campus core.
 The main difference being at which layer the VTEPs are implemented.
 A traditional layer 2 access and aggregation block can be constructed with layer 2 trunks and MLAG bonding, with VTEPs at the distribution layer.
 However, use caution to avoid creating large layer 2 domains, extended over large numbers of switches with this design.

-Cumulus Networks does not recommend implementing VTEP functionality in the core layer.
+NVIDIA does not recommend implementing VTEP functionality in the core layer.
 Core switches should only perform simple IP routing to more closely adhere to [core layer design principles](#core-tier).
 This may require that a set of border switches be used to provide VXLAN encapsulation/decapsulation to other areas of the campus depending upon the particular needs and use cases.

 {{<figure src="/images/guides/campus-multipledistributionlayerswithcore-VXLANatdistrolayer.jpg" caption="An EVPN VXLAN-enabled campus with VTEPs at the distribution layer.
 Access switches use layer 2 bonds to an MLAG pair of distribution switches.
 Access VLANs can be extended through the core to other distribution access blocks or to an EVPN VXLAN-enabled data center.">}}